Organ rejection is a very specific problem that can occur after transplantation.

 Remembering to take medicines is very important.
 At the time of transplantation, your child will receive medicines to suppress the immune system.
 The type or combination of medicines depends on many factors.

 You and your child must be committed to taking the prescribed doses of these medicines on a strict daily schedule.
 Not following all medical instructions can result in liver failure for your child.

-You must supervise your child’s medication schedule for the sake of her liver and her health.
+You must supervise your child's medication schedule for the sake of your child's liver and overall health.